spyren/Mecrisp-Cube/README.md

     * Use the built in Eclipse console (but no LF)
     * for details see [TerminalIO]
   * STM32CubeProgrammer (optional)
+  * ST-Link programming/debug adapter (optional)

 ### Flash the Mecrisp-Cube Firmware

 Flash the Mecrisp-Cube [binary](/Release/MecrispCubeFirefly.bin) `MecrispCubeFirefly.bin` or better the [fs-binary](/sdcard/boot/MecrispCubeFireflyFS.bin)
 `MecrispCubeFireflyFS.bin` to the Firefly BLE STM32WB55 Development Board.
-Using the built-in USB DFU bootloader.
+The Firefly does not have a SWD/JTAG connector but the SWD pins are available on the Arduino connector.
+If you do not have a ST-LINK you can use the built-in USB DFU bootloader, for details see .

  1. Connect the Firefly Board USB ST-LINK to the PC
  1. Copy binary (MecrispCubeFirefly.bin or better the MecrispCubeFireflyFS.bin) to the USB mass storage NODE_WB55RG